SchuylerG22/LondonHouseProject/index.md

 **The London House Project** is an attempt to employ digital humanities to solve this problem.
 By gathering information from _London House_ and employing data visualization tools to present the findings, this project seeks to increase the accessibility of this record, making it a viable source for food historians to employ in their research.

-Additionally, **The London House Project** employs these findings to answer its own research questions.
+Additionally, **The London House Project** utilizes these findings to answer its own research questions.
 Specifically, how do actual, everyday consumption patterns compare to what the people of Early Modern England portrayed themselves as consuming?
-Is there a difference between their perceived diet and their actual consumption practices?
+Is there a difference between their perceived diet and their actual eating practices?

 ![A photo of the first page of _London House__](assets/img/image1.png)